 Now let’s reverse this scenario.
 You are secretly angry with someone and you’re beginning to dislike them intensely.
 Let’s say this person is in a position of authority over you like a boss, a group leader, or a college professor.
 You can’t afford to let them know how you really feel.
 In fact, you must act in just the opposite way.
 Pick out someone where this applies right now.
-Have you ever noticed that when your true feelings about them are strongly present in your mind that they are cool and aloof even though you are friendly and engaging?
+Have you ever noticed that when your true feelings about them are strongly present in your mind that they are cool and aloof even though you are being friendly and engaging?
 Could it be that their intuition was receiving information from your thoughts without them being aware of it?

 Here are a couple of examples from the singles’ lifestyle experience.

 Imagine this scenario.
-You go to a singles dance and you are introduced to a large number of potential partners as part of an icebreaker.
-Afterwards, you go off to the side to collect your thoughts.
+You go to a singles dance and you are introduced to a large number of potential partners as part of an icebreaker activity.
+Afterward, you go off to the side to collect your thoughts.
 You consider who you found attractive.
 Of those, you consider which ones liked you.
 Because most everyone was either nervous and shy or overly confident and animated it was nearly impossible to determine.
-You had a “feeling,” however, that one or two of them, in particular, liked you even though they gave you no verbal or non-verbal indications of this whatsoever.
+You had a “feeling,” however, that one or two of them, in particular, liked you even though they gave you no verbal or nonverbal indications of this whatsoever.

 Has this ever happened to you?
 Did you later have a conversation with one of them and discover that they did indeed find you attractive and that they wanted to get to know you better?
 Under these unnatural circumstances, how would you have known that they were having those positive feelings about you unless you received it from their thoughts by way of your intuition?